onedata/onedata-documentation/doc/provider_installation.md

 ## Services Installation

 In order to install oneprovider service, you need a (virtual) machine with one of supported operating systems installed.
-Currently oneprovider can be installed on:
+Currently oneprovider can be installed using RPM packages on:
 * Scientific Linux 6.x
 * CentoOS 7.x

-* Automatic
+and on other Linux platforms using Bash installation script.

 For detailed instructions on how to install oneprovider package on each of those systems please visit [download section](https://onedata.org/download) on Onedata hopepage.